zack466/ZPCalc/README.md

 There are also a few builtins that let you work with packages programmatically.
 You can push the name of the current package onto the stack with `package`.
 You can then enter this package with `package-enter`.
+Running `':user package-enter` does the same thing as `(in-package user)`.
+You can also check if a package already exists using `package-exists`.
 The point of these is so that you can load files with no effect on the current stack/package state.
-You can also check if a package already exists using `package-exists`.
+For an example, see below:

 ```lisp
 ;; library.zpc